Powder Snow

 Despite having to wait for the snowcat on most runs, the vertical per day is pretty good and enough to satiate the appetite of most powder hounds.
 Notwithstanding returning to the day lodge for a long lunch (we’re powder greedy, so we’d prefer to eat lunch in the cat), we managed 4,650 metres (just over 15,000 feet) on one day, which is more than other Niseko snowcat ski companies.
 The caveat to this was that we had advanced riders in the group that were not slow.

-Currently the snowcat has very limited snow roads.
+Currently the snowcat has limited snow roads.
 This saves some time with respect to the snowcat getting up the hill, but it means that the outer runs (they sort of feel like sidecountry runs you’d find at a small Japanese ski resort) require a bit of traversing to get in and out.

-Much of the “off-piste” terrain requires a significant base to cover the foliage, so be mindful that if it was lean early season, you might be relegated to the small number of piste.
+Much of the “off-piste” terrain requires a significant base to cover the foliage, so be mindful that if it was a lean early season, you might be relegated to the small number of piste.

 |